chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/progressive-web-app.md

 ### Controlling Asset Caching
 Modify asset caching by editing the logic in `onInstall` in `service-worker.published.js`.
 By default, the cache includes `.html`, `.css`, `.js`, and `.wasm` files.

+It also includes all static assets in `wwwroot`.
+If there are millions of these assets, the service worker will fetch and cache them all.
+Implement logic in `onInstall` to control which subset should be fetched and cached.

 To add additional resources that are not present in wwwroot (and, by extension, not in the asset cache), add `ItemGroup` entries in the project file:
 `SomeProject.csproj`
 ```xml